Keeping Your Salon Clients Happy When Raising Prices

 If your price increase is within a reasonable range and is handled respectfully, most clients will choose to stay because of the familiarity and the developed relationship.

-Plan your 2017 marketing campaigns with this free calendar:
+Plan your 2018 promotions with this free marketing calendar: